-In this scenario PostgreSQL compares the user connecting to the socket with its own database of users and will allow a connection if a matching user exists.
+In this mode, PostgreSQL compares the Unix user connecting to the socket with its own database of users and allows a connection if a matching user exists.

 Assume the role of

-Create a database user with the same name as the user you are using to run AiiDA (usually your login name):
+Create a database user with the same name as the UNIX user who will be running AiiDA (usually your login name):

 <username> with your username.

-Next, create the database itself making sure that your user is the owner:
+Next, create the database itself with your user as the owner:

 createdb -O <username> aiidadb

-and specify your username as the AiiDA Database user:
+! to leave host empty and specify your Unix user name as the AiiDA Database user.:

-Database engine: postgresql_psycopg2 PostgreSQL host: PostgreSQL port: AiiDA Database name: aiidadb AiiDA Database user: <username> AiiDA Database password:
+Database engine: postgresql_psycopg2 Database host: !
+Database port: 5432 AiiDA Database name: aiidadb AiiDA Database user: <username> AiiDA Database password: ""